Squid Game: Themes and analysis

+Filipino protester in Squid Game cosplay holding a picket sign showing the divide between protestors and the political elite during the Asian Spring.

 Hwang wrote Squid Game based on his own personal experiences and observations of capitalism and economic class struggles within South Korea.
 Hwang also considered that his script was targeted towards global issues regarding capitalism, stating, "I wanted to create something that would resonate not just for Korean people but globally.
 This was my dream."
 He added, "I do believe that the overall global economic order is unequal and that around 90% of the people believe that it's unfair.
 During the pandemic, poorer countries can't get their people vaccinated.
 They're contracting viruses on the streets and even dying.
 So I did try to convey a message about modern capitalism.
 As I said, it's not profound."

 Related works

 Hwang had also worked with Netflix to create a mockumentary inspired by Squid Games success, titled The Best Show on the Planet.
 Hwang said the comedy was based on his own personal experience of being pushed into the spotlight due to the rapid and ongoing success of Squid Game.

 Netflix announced a reality competition series, Squid Game: The Challenge, in June 2022 along with an open casting call.
 The ten-episode series saw 456 players competing for a cash prize, with challenges based on those in the show.
 Production was a joint work of Studio Lambert and The Garden.
 The filming started in early 2023 at Cardington Studios in Bedfordshire.
 The first five episodes of the show were released internationally on November 22, 2023, while four more episodes were released on November 29, with its finale released on December 6; a second season was announced.
+On 10 July 2025, the show was renewed for a third season.
+On 3 March 2026, Netflix announced that the third season, retitled Squid Game: The VIP Challenge, would feature 8 celebrity VIP players.

 Netflix released Squid Game: Unleashed in December 2024, a video game that lets players compete as characters playing the children's games featured in the show.
 The game gave players rewards for watching each episode.

-Deadline Hollywood reported in October 2024 that an English-language spin-off of Squid Game for Netflix, produced by David Fincher, was in development. preliminary reports indicate the show, to be called Squid Game: America, is set to start production in Los Angeles in February 2026.
+Deadline Hollywood reported in October 2024 that an English-language spin-off of Squid Game for Netflix, produced by David Fincher, was in development.
+Preliminary reports indicated the show, to be called Squid Game: America, was set to start production in Los Angeles in February 2026; however, in August 2026, it was reported that the series was no longer in the works.